MarchandMD/MarchandMD.github.io/2026/_posts/2026-03-01-ai-made-writing-code-easier.md

 link to original: <a href="https://www.ivanturkovic.com/2026/02/25/ai-made-writing-code-easier-engineering-harder/" target="_blank">AI Made Writing Code Easier.
 It Made Being an Engineer Harder.</a>

+edit: HackerNews shows this as being written by AI.
+However, despite the source, my ability to be critical of the content stands.
+And I in fact did express some skepticism about this.
+So it's curious that this article has expressed a _softer_ perspective, a more humane perspective.
+I'm leaving the article up, as a lesson learned.

 > The expected output of a software engineer in 2026 is dramatically higher than it was in 2023.
 Not because anyone held a meeting and announced new targets.
 Not because your manager sat you down and explained the new rules.
 The baseline just moved.

 This is totally fair.